7 Musts for a Better Website

 - Calls to action

-This was original a 25 page guide from HubSpot.
-Content was great, but took too long to read.
+This was originally a 25-page guide from HubSpot.
+The content was great but took too long to read.
 Here’s my condensed version: 7 musts for a better website!

 #2: Get found by Search Engines